sunshine055/reduce_disinformation/README.md

     b) Disoinformation pertaining to the global Pandemic Emergency
 	<br>
     c) Disinformation falsely proclaiming a "stolen" US Presidential election in November 2020.	<br>
-4. Anticipation of objections/excuses, and rebuttals.
+4. Anticipation of objections/excuses, and rebuttals.<br>
-5. Spreaders of disinformation
+5. Spreaders of disinformation <br>
-6. Providers of platforms for disinformation
+6. Providers of platforms for disinformation <br>
-7. Financial supporters, both direct and indirect, of disinformation spreaders and platformers.
+7. Financial supporters, both direct and indirect, of disinformation spreaders and platformers. <br>
-8. Additional raw links and research
+8. Additional raw links and research <br>
-9. Methods for reducing the flow of finance from supporters to platformers and spreaders.
+9. Methods for reducing the flow of finance from supporters to platformers and spreaders. <br>
-10. An Example
+10. An Example <br>

 --------------------------------------
 1. Introduction